polarfire-soc/polarfire-soc-amp-examples/mpfs-amp-freertos/README.md

 Task2: displays messages over the UART3 console and toggles GPIO2 pin 16 (LED1) every 500ms

-The project can be compiled using SoftConsole or externally by using the provided makefile.
+The project can be compiled using SoftConsole or externally by using the provided Makefile.
 This allows to integrate and build the application in Yocto and Buildroot environments.
 ## How to use this example
 ### Linux + FreeRTOS AMP configuration

 This project is automatically built by Yocto and Buildroot when using the AMP machine.